Create a Task board for a project

 Once you are done creating your tasks, you can move them around with the drag and drop functionality - within the same task list or across task lists within the task board.

-A final note: whatever the stage or your project, as soon as you click on the TASK BOARD tab, PSOhub will automatically generate a task board (whether there are tasks created or not) under the Tasks menu and Boards.
+Note: whatever the stage or your project, as soon as you click on the TASKS tab, PSOhub will automatically generate a task board (whether there are tasks created or not) under the Tasks menu and Boards.
 This will also allow you to create your task lists and tasks from there.

-Create a task board for a project via the Task board menu
+Create a task board for a project via the Boards menu

 Task boards related to a project at the following stages: